 The U.S. should want the best and brightest workers to remain here, Schmidt said.
 Making foreign students go home after educating them is ‘bizarre, it’s disgusting,’ Schmidt said.”

 Significantly, President-Elect Obama’s choice of Arizona Governor Janet Napolitano as the new DHS Secretary may be good news for foreign-born professional workers.
 Governor Napolitano is clearly in favor of expanding the H-1B program.
 She signed on to a bipartisan letter to President Bush supporting the expansion of the H-1B program.
 As Arizona’s Governor, she expressed reservations about the building of a fence along the U.S.-Mexican border.
 She famously stated that deporting 11 million workers was a “joke” and was not “reality-based”.
 However, Napolitano’s immigration views are more nuanced than can be explained in a single paragraph.
 See an excellent analysis of her views at

 Generally, Democrats in Congress have been more supportive of programs which would speed and increase the number of highly- skilled workers who could achieve permanent residence than they have been for expanding temporary worker programs.
 This could bode well for legislation to “recapture” unused green cards and to establish a Schedule A preference category for registered nurses and physical therapists.

 In general, we remain hopeful that President Obama will make immigration reform a priority.
 His two top immigration advisors in his transition team are Professors Tino Cuellar (Stanford Law School) and Alex Aleinikoff, Dean of the Georgetown University Law Center.
-We link to the biographies of both of these distinguished scholars from

 On a personal note, I was impressed by Professor Aleinikoff’s views when he paid a visit to our law firm after he was named INS General Counsel in the Clinton Administration, and answered questions from a group of immigration attorneys.